Fresh Strawberry Pie

 Please enable JavaScript in your browser to complete this form.

-This simple strawberry pie requires no Jell-O or fake strawberry flavor.
-It’s all natural and tastes amazing.
+This simple strawberry pie does not require Jell-O or fake strawberry flavor.
+It’s all-natural and tastes amazing.
 Plus, you can use fresh berries or a mix of fresh and frozen!
 It is the most delightful dessert to enjoy during the spring and summer months.

 How to Make Strawberry Pie

-1. Start by getting your pie crust ready.
-You can buy a premade cooked pie shell or you can blind bake a homemade pie crust.
+1. Start by preparing your pie crust.
+You can buy a pre-cooked pie shell or blind-bake a homemade pie crust.

-2. You’re going to make a strawberry pie filling by cooking part of the strawberries with sugar and adding gelatin.
-You’ll add addition fresh berries to the cooked (makes the texture perfect!) to make your pie filling.
+2. To make the strawberry pie filling, cook part of the strawberries with sugar and add the gelatin.
+Then add the remaining fresh berries to the cooked.

 How many strawberries do you need for a strawberry pie?